Colossal

 Why I Started This Project

 I got into game development because no modern FPS titles were scratching my movement shooter itch.
 Tired of the same-old options, I decided to create my own.
-My journey started with a passion for building content in other people’s games—whether making levels in Little Big Planet, crafting Minecraft hub worlds, or modding levels for Titanfall 2.
+My game dev journey started with a passion for building content in other people’s games- whether making levels in Little Big Planet, crafting Minecraft levels for large servers, or modding levels for Titanfall 2.
 With this background love for creation, game development felt like a natural next step.
-Little did I know, it would lead me down a rewarding rabbit hole.
-After almost 5 years of various projects, I finally felt ready to create my own movement shooter—and that's how Colossal was born.
-Drawing inspiration from my favorite franchises like Titanfall and Halo, I’m putting my own spin on the genre to create a fast-paced, dynamic arena shooter.
+Little did I know, it would lead me down a total rabbit hole.
+After almost 5 years of various projects, I finally felt ready to create my own movement shooter, and that's how Colossal was born.
+Drawing inspiration from my favorite franchises like Titanfall and Halo, I’ve been putting my own spin on the genre to create a fast-paced, dynamic arena shooter.

 Project Breakdown